OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Consider creating a custom hook for handling chat actions (delete, share) to simplify the main component
 - Retain the server-side rendering approach for the desktop sidebar, but integrate it with the new ChatsPane component
 - Ensure that the responsive styling for desktop view is maintained in the new component structure
+- Incorporate the footer functionality directly into the ChatsPane component, allowing for flexible content in the footer area